View our Disability Services brochure here

 All shuttle buses servicing the BWI Marshall parking lots and the BWI Marshall Rail Station are wheelchair accessible.
 All drivers are fully trained in the operation of the lift equipment.

 Parking for the disabled is available in all BWI Marshall Parking Facilities.

-One Pet Relief Area is located at the end of Concourse E on the lower level outside door #19, near the International Terminal and adjacent to the light rail station.
+One Pet Relief Area is located prior to Concourse E (Pre-Security) on the lower level outside door #19, near the International Terminal and adjacent to the light rail station.

 The second Pet Relief Area is located in front of the Hourly Garage.
 It can be accessed three ways:

 Seating is available in both areas.
 Owners are asked to clean up after their animals, using the waste disposal bags and receptacles provided.